Yaya Diallo: Biography

-Diallo attended French school from 1953 to 1959, despite French school being considered to be a curse for villagers.
-The villagers predicted that Yaya Diallo would not stay in school for two years, "he is not even good enough to be black, how can he succeed in the white man's school?"
-In 1959, his teacher Arouna Dembele believed Yaya Diallo could succeed in the contest required to go to Lycees and colleges, but he failed the contest.
-From 1959 to 1960, he came back to school and succeeded in the contest and went to the College Moderne of Sikasso.
-He successfully got the D.E.F: Diploma of Fundamental Studies in 1964.
+Diallo attended French school from 1953 to 1959, despite French school being considered a curse for villagers.
+The villagers predicted that Yaya Diallo would not stay in school for two years, saying, "he is not even good enough to be black, how can he succeed in the white man's school?"
+In 1959, his teacher Arouna Dembele believed Yaya Diallo could succeed in the contest required to go to lycées and colleges, but he failed the contest.
+From 1959 to 1960, he came back to school and succeeded in the contest and went to the Collège Moderne of Sikasso.
+He received the D.E.F., Diploma of Fundamental Studies, in 1964.
 To help his mother, he wanted to study to become a teacher, but his mother refused his request.
-Instead, he was oriented to biological studies (mathematics, physics, chemistry, biology).
-In 1966, he succeeded in both writing and oral exams and obtained the first part of Baccalaureal Francais (Malien).
-In 1967, the last year of secondary school, he was one of the best students in biology which meant he could have a scholarship from the World Health Organization to go to medical school in France.
-Instead, in April 1967, Yaya Diallo accepted a scholarship from Canada to become a Sanitary Engineer.
+Instead, he was oriented to biological studies, including mathematics, physics, chemistry, and biology.
+In 1966, he succeeded in both writing and oral exams and obtained the first part of Baccalauréat Français (Malien).
+In 1967, the last year of secondary school, he was one of the best students in biology, which meant he could have a scholarship from the World Health Organization to go to medical school in France.
+Instead, in April 1967, Yaya Diallo accepted a scholarship from Canada to become a sanitary engineer.

 He came to Montreal on September 22, 1967, two weeks before the mid-term exams.
 In 1968–69, he passed all exams except technical drawing.
-Canadian government recommended him to go to intensive drawing class, but he refused the request and lost his scholarship.
+The Canadian government recommended that he go to an intensive drawing class, but he refused the request and lost his scholarship.
 His girlfriend's father, manager of Stuart Biscuit, gave him a job in the factory, and he later began to study organic chemistry in order to understand the chemical products in herbs and plants.
 From 1969 to 1970 he was working nights and attending school in the daytime.
 In October 1970, he stopped his education due to Montreal's October Revolution.
-Recomencing in 1973, Diallo got his bachelor's diploma in organic chemistry.
+Recommencing in 1973, Diallo got his bachelor's diploma in organic chemistry.